How to Handle Alerts & Popups in Selenium?

 driver.switchTo().alert().sendKeys("Text");

-Step 1) Launch the web browser and open the site https://demo.guru99.com/test/delete_customer.php
+Step 1) Launch the browser and open https://demo.guru99.com/test/delete_customer.php.

-Step 2) Enter Any Customer id.
+Step 2) Enter any Customer ID.

-Step 4) Reject/accept the alert.
+Step 4) Accept or dismiss the resulting confirmation alert.

 import org.openqa.selenium.By;